 Therefore, current law does not provide a presumption in favor of a specific time-sharing schedule, and the court sets a time-sharing schedule when the parties are unable to agree.
-In establishing time-sharing, the court must consider the best interests of the child56 and evaluate all factors affecting the welfare and interests of the child and the circumstances of the family, including, but not limited to the:
+In establishing time-sharing, the court must consider the best interests of the child55 and evaluate all factors affecting the welfare and interests of the child and the circumstances of the family, including, but not limited to the:

-- Demonstrated capacity and disposition of each parent to facilitate and encourage a continuing parent-child relationship, honor the time-sharing schedule, and accommodate necessary changes. - Anticipated division of parental responsibilities after the litigation, including the extent to which parental responsibilities will be delegated to third parties. - Demonstrated capacity and disposition of each parent to determine, consider, and act upon the needs of the child. - Length of time the child has lived in a stable environment and the desirability of maintaining continuity. - Geographic viability of the parenting plan, with special attention paid to the needs of school-age children and the amount of time to be spent traveling to effectuate the parenting plan. - Mental health, physical health, and moral fitness of the parents. - Home, school, and community record of the child. - Reasonable preference of the child. - Demonstrated knowledge, capacity, and disposition of each parent to be informed of the circumstances of the minor child, including, the child's friends, teachers, and daily activities. - Demonstrated capacity and disposition of each parent to: - Provide a consistent routine; and - Communicate with and keep the other parent informed of issues and activities regarding the minor child, and the willingness of each parent to adopt a unified front on all major issues when dealing with the child. - Evidence of domestic violence, sexual violence, child abuse, child abandonment, or child neglect, or that either parent has ever knowingly provided false information about such matters.
+- Demonstrated capacity and disposition of each parent to facilitate and encourage a continuing parent-child relationship, honor the time-sharing schedule, and accommodate necessary changes. - Anticipated division of parental responsibilities after the litigation, including the extent to which parental responsibilities will be delegated to third parties. - Demonstrated capacity and disposition of each parent to determine, consider, and act upon the needs of the child. - Length of time the child has lived in a stable environment and the desirability of maintaining continuity. - Geographic viability of the parenting plan, with special attention paid to the needs of school-age children and the amount of time to be spent traveling to effectuate the parenting plan. - Mental health, physical health, and moral fitness of the parents. - Home, school, and community record of the child. - Reasonable preference of the child. - Demonstrated knowledge, capacity, and disposition of each parent to be informed of the circumstances of the minor child, including, the child's friends, teachers, and daily activities. - Demonstrated capacity and disposition of each parent to: - Provide a consistent routine; and - Communicate with and keep the other parent informed of issues and activities regarding the minor child, and the willingness of each parent to adopt a unified front on all major issues when dealing with the child. - Evidence of domestic violence, sexual violence, child abuse, child abandonment, or child neglect, or that either parent has ever knowingly provided false information about such matters. - Particular parenting tasks customarily performed by each parent, including the extent to which parenting responsibilities were undertaken by third parties. - Demonstrated capacity and disposition of each parent to participate and be involved in the child's school and extracurricular activities. - Demonstrated capacity and disposition of each parent to maintain an environment for the child which is free from substance abuse. - Capacity and disposition of each parent to protect the child from the ongoing litigation regarding child custody. - Developmental stages and needs of the child and the demonstrated capacity and disposition of each parent to meet the child's developmental needs.